Tenants or homeowners have the option to reference their accommodation on short-term booking platforms.

 Beyond 60 days, when the home is used regularly and continuously to host guests, the activity is considered to be exercised "in a professional capacity".
 It requires authorization from the Trade and Anti-Black Work Police (PCTN).
 Individuals may apply for a decision as to whether the activity they plan to carry on is subject to the law.
 In any case, beyond 60 days, people have the obligation to submit a request to be in conformity with the law (LRDBHD).

-People wishing to make available all or part of their accommodation must levy the tourist tax.
+People wishing to make available all or part of their accommodation must levy the tourist tax, the latter being as of September 1st, 2020, automatically levied by Airbnb.

 Finally, any foreigner hosted for profit must be announced to the police.